 How to Apply

-To apply for a backcountry permit, please download and complete the standard Reservation Form (30k PDF file) and email a saved copy to the provided address.
-Once your reservation request is processed, you will receive an email with instructions for making a payment at www.pay.gov.
+To check availability or apply for a backcountry permit, visit our online reservation system at canypermits.nps.gov.
+Once your reservation is processed, you will receive an email with instructions for making a payment at www.pay.gov.
 Once your payment is received, your permit will be sent by email.
-We will contact you If the sites or dates you request are unavailable.

 When to Apply

 Reservations can be made no more than four months, and no less than two days, prior to the permit start date.

 Canyonlands charges a nonrefundable reservation fee for each permit.
 These fees are paid by both walk-ins and visitors making advance reservations.

 Permits (except day use) can be issued for up to fourteen consecutive nights.
 Backpackers may stay up to seven consecutive nights in any one site or zone.
 Visitors using the designated vehicle camps may stay a maximum of three consecutive nights at a camping area before having to relocate.